na-na-hi/renget/archive/ChrPrompt.md

 >**Carrot**: A carrot, so she knows what it is
 >**Gus**: I'd love to have my card collection b- oh, for my *partner*.
 Ha.
 Haha.
 HAHAHAHAHAHhaha *sob*
 >**Chespin:** Team Cozy's holy grail, and my most sought-after treasure.
 A real deal, honest-to-god memory foam bed from the human world.
 It'd be like our cotton bed on steroids!
 It'd blow Wooper away for sure.
+>**Charm:** A gun!
+No, wait, you said for my partner.
+Um... maybe a tablet of some sort?
+Natu kept asking me questions when he first learned about them.
+I don't know if either of us could use one, though, what with our scaly hands and talons and all.

 Humons, if you could evolve, would you?
 >**Lliam**: Mega Meowstic gooo!!! *insert power ranger pose*